 - Higher upfront costs than basic broadband

-When It Makes Sense
+When Microwave Internet Makes Sense

 How Fidalia Helps

 Fidalia works with microwave providers across Canada to offer high-performance wireless circuits tailored to your location and needs.
-We’ll assess your line-of-sight, arrange installation, and manage everything so you get fibre-grade service—without the fibre wait.
+We’ll assess your line-of-sight, arrange installation, and manage everything so you get fibre-grade service without the fibre wait.